 Are you enthusiastic about life?
 Do you wake up excited to face another day?
 Are you interested in your work and are you involved in it with intensity, energy, and zeal?
 Are you doing what you would choose to do were you to make a completely fresh start?
 Are you committing any time to activities you truly enjoy?

 For one to live a happy and fulfilled life, the answer to these questions needs to be an enthusiastic YES.
-Otherwise, you are dragging yourself about, performing tasks which don't really interest you.
-You're heading someplace where you don't want to be...
+Otherwise, you may be dragging yourself about and performing tasks which don't really interest you.
+You may be heading someplace where you don't want to be...
 And we all know how that feels!
 Not very pleasant and a very negative energy.

 When You Wake Up Feeling 'Blah!'

 I have noticed that some days, I wake up early, full of energy and zest.
 I get up feeling ready to 'take on' the world.
 On the other hand, there are some mornings where I can't seem to get moving.
 Now, I am not talking of those mornings when I may be physically tired and need the extra sleep.
 I speak rather of those mornings when I've had enough hours of rest, yet can't seem to get motivated to 'rise and shine'... the mornings where everything seems to weigh heavily on my shoulders.

 At those times, I ask myself what it is that I want to escape.
 "What is it in my life that keeps me from feeling enthusiastic about the upcoming day?"
 Of course it is easy to lay the blame on someone else.
 It's so-and-so's fault that I'm angry, it's their fault that I'm sad, confused, etc.

 Yet when I'm honest with myself, I find that it's always my action (or inaction) that is the source of my lack of energy.
 Sometimes, it's a conversation that I have been delaying because I fear it for some reason; at other times, there is a situation or person that I don't want to deal with.